Social landlord housing stock and rents: quality report

 England

-The Department for Levelling Up, Housing and Communities (DLUHC) collect information on local authority housing stock and average local authority rents in England.
+The Ministry for Housing, Communities and Local Government (MHCLG) collect information on local authority housing stock and average local authority rents in England.
 The information is collected annually from the Local Authority Housing Statistics (LAHS) return.
-Latest published data are for the year ending 31 March 2022.
+Latest published data are for the year ending 31 March 2023.

 Scotland